ClaudioKamoda/World-Cup-Simulator-V2/README.md

 -   ✓ Refactor the code from the Vue codebase.
 -   ✓ Code the logic for changing the match result and instantly changing the group table.
--   Create a new component to handle the final stage of the tornament.
+-   ✓ Create a new component to handle the final stage of the tornament.
--   Integrate with React Router and create a navbar that allows user to change between group stage and final stage views.
+-   ✓ Integrate with React Router and create a navbar that allows user to change between group stage and final stage views.
+-   Integrate data to show the qualified teams rom group stage in the knockout rounds.
+-   Create Modal to edit Knockout Round matches.

 The **_second phase_** is to have a world cup draw simulator as a tab in the application.